LearnersGuild/curriculum-app/CONTRIBUTING.md

 ## Big Open Questions

 - Who will lead each Phase with only 2 SEPs?
-- Are we still calling SEPs SEPs?
+- Are we still calling SEPs "SEPs" or are they now instructors?
 - How is the assessment schedule and expected pacing actually working?
 -